npr/cdoc-spec-site/_includes/contentrights.md

 1. First all "write" rules are processed separately, then read rules are processed and only in the end the two are combined + conflicts are resolved.

-1. Creator user/organization can never be denied either "read" or "write" access to a document.
+1. A creator and distributor user/organization can never be denied either "read" or "write" access to a document.
 This rule trumps all others.

 The resulting additivity rules matrix looks like the following: